Joint Order Selection, Allocation, Batching and Picking for Large Scale Warehouses: Introduction

 Employing a mixed-shelves storage policy introduces another decision to be made in the order picking landscape, namely {\it item assignment}: deciding which items and, most importantly, from which locations to fulfill an order.
 Whereas item assignment was considered predetermined and part of the input in many classic approaches, recent research~\cite{WEIDINGER2019501, mixedshelvesbatching} has shown that incorporating it into the considered problem leads to improved order picking efficiency.

 \item[Zoning.]
-Even under the mixed-shelves storage policy, distances between items assigned to the same order can easily become big in large scale warehouses, making it inefficient to collect all items of an order in a single tour.
+Even with mixed-shelves storage, distances between items assigned to an order can get big in large scale warehouses, making it inefficient to collect all of them in a single tour.

 To deal with this problem and improve pick locality, warehouses are subdivided into distinct {\it picking zones}.
 An individual picker is then collecting items only in a zone to which they are assigned to.
-This means that any picklist is only allowed to include locations from a single zone.
+This means that a picklist can only include locations from a single zone.

-When a picklist is finished, a conveyor system is utilized to transport a container with picked items to a sorting station.
-There, items belonging to picklists of the same batch and collected in various zones are consolidated into original orders.
-Such an approach is known as {\it pick-and-sort}~\cite{dekoster2012}. \end{description}
+When a picklist is finished, the corresponding container is transported to a sorting station via a conveyor system.
+There, items from various zones, collected in picklists for the same batch, are consolidated into original orders.
+This is known as {\it pick-and-sort}~\cite{dekoster2012}. \end{description}